husni13/HotelBooking_repo/ReadMe.txt

 that the functionality of the app is not an issue whatsoever.

-The reason the app lacks certain updates or "flashy" stuff is that I choose to focus on React.js and other projects.
+The reason the app lacks certain updates or "flashy" stuff is that I choose to focus on learning React and other projects which I will be uploading soon.

 Thank you for making time to check out my repos !